Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Convergence of stochastic integrals

-It is hardly a surprise that, if we require the integrands and integrators to converge in probability on Skorokhod space (instead of converging weakly), then this mode of convergence entirely carries over to the stochastic integrals.
-The next theorem makes this precise.
+In view of Theorem \ref{thm:3.19}, it is not surprising that, if, in place of weak convergence, we require the integrands and integrators to converge in probability on Skorokhod space, then this mode of convergence carries over to the stochastic integrals.
+The next result makes this precise.

 \begin{theorem}[Functional convergence in probability] Let $(X^n)_{n\ge 1}$ be a sequence of $d$-dimensional semimartingales with good decompositions \eqref{eq:Mn_An_condition} on a common filtered probability space $(\Omega, \mathcal{F}, \F, \Pro)$.
-Consider a sequence of adapted $k\times d$ matrix-valued processes $(H^n)_{n\ge 1}$ on the same filtered probability space such that
+Consider a sequence of adapted càdlàg processes $(H^n)_{n\ge 1}$ on the same filtered probability space such that

 for every $\gamma>0$, for some adapted càdlàg processes $H$ and $X$, where $\tilde{\rho},\rho \in \{\dM, \dJ\}$.
-Furthermore, suppose the pairs $(H^n, X^n)$ satisfy (\ref{eq:oscillcond}).
-Then, $X$ is a semimartingale in the natural filtration generated by the pair $(H, X)$ and, on $\D_{\R^{d+kd}}[0,\infty)$, we have
+Furthermore, suppose the pairs $(H^n, X^n)$ satisfy \eqref{eq:oscillcond}.
+Then, $X$ is a semimartingale in the natural filtration generated by the pair $(H, X)$ and, on $\D_{\R^{2d}}[0,\infty)$, we have